This post may contain affiliate links. Please read my disclosure policy for more info.

 Place sanitizer in a container with a pump or in portable squeeze bottles.
 These are some containers you can grab on Amazon if you don’t know where to find them.

 And that’s how easy it is to make your own hand sanitizer!

-One of greatest features of using essential oils in your sanitizer is that they do not cause bacterial resistance like antibacterial chemicals do.
+One of the greatest features of using essential oils in your sanitizer is that they do not cause bacterial resistance like antibacterial chemicals do.
 They have been effective in killing strains of bacteria that have become resistant to man-made chemicals and medicine.

-I do have a word of a caution though.
+I do have a word of caution though.
 If you have never used those specific oils mentioned before, make sure you test them on your skin with a carrier oil (like coconut or olive oil) before making the recipe.

 Everyone reacts differently to essential oils and this will help you know how your body will react.